hyunkyu-Park/66DaysOfData/README.md

   ㆍ I studied Python basics following yesterday.
   ㆍ functions, lambda, Self, class, instance variable, inheritance, multi-inheritance
   ㆍ Module, package in python

+__Day 46__

+  ㆍ Searched how they are using AI in their platform ecosystem('Weverse', 'Universe) ㆍ Weverse of BigHit - Detect anti-fans, Translation in 10 languages ㆍ Universe of NC soft - AI voice of their Artists, Chatbot as like as chatting with your favorite celebrity ㆍ Studied python basics.
+File - File read, File write ㆍ Error and exceptions(including 'else', 'finally') ㆍ Read and Write Excel-CSV
+  ㆍ DB - SQLite, CREATE TABLE, INSERT, SELECT, WHERE, UPDATE, DELETE